 Stop making cents: US Mint moves forward with plans to kill the penny

+WASHINGTON (AP) — The Trump administration says making cents doesn’t make sense anymore.

-WASHINGTON (AP) — The U.S. Mint has made its final order of penny blanks and plans to stop producing the coin when those run out, a Treasury Department official confirmed Thursday.
+The U.S. Mint has made its final order of penny blanks and plans to stop producing the coin when those run out, a Treasury Department official confirmed Thursday.
+This move comes as the cost of making pennies has increased markedly, by upward of 20% in 2024, according to the Treasury.

-An immediate annual savings of $56 million in reduced material costs is expected by stopping penny production, according to the official, who was not authorized to discuss the matter publicly and spoke on condition of anonymity to preview the news.
+By stopping the penny’s production, the Treasury expects an immediate annual savings of $56 million in reduced material costs, according to the official, who was not authorized to discuss the matter publicly and spoke on condition of anonymity to preview the news.

 In February, President Donald Trump announced that he had ordered his administration to cease production of the 1-cent coin.